mbernste/SpatialCorr/doc/index.rst

    api

-Spatial Differential Correlation (SpatialDC) is a set of statistical methods for identifying genes whose correlation structure changes across a spatial transcriptomics sample.
-Along with a set of statistical tests, SpatialDC also offers a number of methods for visualizing spatially varying correlation.
+SpatialCorr is a set of statistical methods for identifying genes whose correlation structure changes across a spatial transcriptomics sample.
+Along with a set of statistical tests, SpatialCorr also offers a number of methods for visualizing spatially varying correlation.